JohnLCaron/egk-ec/docs/CommandLineInterface.md

 Usage: RunEncryptBallot options_list
 Options:
     --configDir, -config -> Directory containing election configuration (always required) { String }
-    --ballotFilename, -ballot -> Plaintext ballot filename (input) (always required) { String }
+    --ballotFilename, -ballot -> Plaintext ballot filename (or 'CLOSE') (always required) { String }
     --encryptBallotDir, -output -> Write encrypted ballot to this directory (always required) { String }
     --device, -device -> voting device name (always required) { String }
     --previousConfirmationCode, -previous -> previous confirmation code when chaining ballots { String }
     --help, -h -> Usage info
 ````
 This reads one plaintext ballot from disk and writes its encryption into the specified directory.
-You may optionally do ballot chaining by sending the previous ballots confirmation code, taken as is from its
+If the config file has chainConfirmationCodes = true, then you must do ballot chaining by sending the previous ballot's
+confirmation code, taken as is from its json serialization.
+The ballot chaining must be closed when done.

-json serialization.
+See RunExampleEncryption for working example code.

 Example: